Ric Richardson

-Frederick "Ric" Richardson (born 1962 in Sydney, Australia) is an Australian inventor recognised for his early invention of a form of product activation used in anti-piracy.
+Frederick "Ric" Richardson (born 1962 in Sydney, Australia) is an Australian inventor, recognised for his patent of a form of product activation used in anti-piracy.
 He is the inventor of record for a number of U.S. patents, including the Uniloc patent US5490216 and the Logarex patent 6400293.
 Richardson grew up in Sydney and currently resides in Byron Bay.

-He founded Uniloc to commercialise his invention, and in 2003 it became a licensing company that has sought to license some of the patents that he is a named inventor of.
+He founded Uniloc, originally an activation technology company but became an npe, or non-practicing entity after his departure to commercialise his invention, and in 2003 it became a licensing company that has sought to license some of the patents that he invented.
 Some of these patents date back to 1992.
-The machine fingerprinting technology is used to stop copyright infringement; it was developed as Richardson worked on his own software called One-Step and later Truetime.
+The machine fingerprinting technology is used to stop copyright infringement.
 He is now an independent inventor, and is seeking to develop technologies including ship designs, shark warning systems and password replacement technology.

 Case of Microsoft vs. Uniloc

 In Uniloc USA, Inc. v.
 Microsoft Corp., a jury awarded Uniloc US$388 million against Microsoft for their infringement of a product activation patent licensed to Uniloc.
 The application before the court to go to trial was originally blocked by a summary judgement for Microsoft.
 A jury found that Microsoft products Windows XP, Office XP, and Windows Server 2003 infringed the Uniloc patent.
-They found damages and found that Microsoft's conduct was willful.
 The presiding U.S. District Court Judge William Smith disagreed as a matter of law, overturning the jury's verdict and ruling in favour of Microsoft.
-This ruling was appealed, and reversed.
+This ruling was appealed and reversed.
 Microsoft later settled, paying an undisclosed amount.

-Profile as an Australian inventor
+Independent Australian inventor

-As a result of the publicity surrounding the case, Richardson has been the subject of two Australian Story episodes.
-The first called "The Big Deal" aired in August 2009 and covered the initial win of $388million by a jury in Rhode Island.
-The second entitled "A Done Deal" aired in April 2012 and covered the subsequent ups and down that followed the original story culminating in the eventual settlement with Microsoft.

-In 2015, Richardson worked with other North Coast residents to investigate the use of a sonar-based alarm system for Byron Bay that alerts beach users of the proximity of large animals in the immediate vicinity.
-Richardson became involved with the project after a man will killed by a shark at Byron Bay the previous year.
+Richardson has been profiled in two Australian Story episodes, sharing details about his initial $388 million jury win in Rhode Island and the cases eventual settlement with Microsoft.
+In 2015, he collaborated with other NSW North Coast residents to examine the feasibility of a sonar-based alarm system in Byron Bay, designed to alert beach users about the presence of sharks.